 What happens to the money in my LIF when I die?
 Your surviving spouse is automatically entitled to your LIF upon your death, unless your spouse waives this right.

-If you don't have a surviving spouse or if your spouse has signed the "waiver", upon your death the balance of the LIF is paid as a taxable lump-sum to your estate or named beneficiary(ies).
+If you don't have a surviving spouse then upon your death the balance of the LIF is paid as a taxable lump-sum to your estate or named beneficiary(ies).